mustaq712/task-man/README.md

 vercel

 ### Usage
-Register a new user or log in with existing credentials.
+-Register a new user or log in with existing credentials.

-Create new tasks, update existing tasks, or delete tasks.
+-Create new tasks, update existing tasks, or delete tasks.

-Filter tasks based on their completion status and priority.
+-Filter tasks based on their completion status and priority.

-Update user profile information and change the password.
+-Update user profile information and change the password.

 Contributing
 ## Contributions are welcome!
 Please fork the repository and create a pull request with your changes.